 How will the course be run?

+Each week you will have access to an in-depth video workshop on each topic.
 A workbook accompanies each week, filled with information and research, as well as questions to get you thinking about what would work for you and your family.
 Each workbook includes a carefully curated reading list for those of you who want to dig even deeper.
 You will be able to work through these at your own pace.

 How do I book?